Mockingbird (Erskine novel): Plot

-The book centers around the girl whose brother was killed in a school shooting.

 Ten-year-old Caitlin Smith has Asperger’s syndrome and is preoccupied with drawing and dictionaries.
-Along with a teacher and another student, her older brother Devon has just been killed in a tragic school shooting.
+Along with a teacher and another student, her older brother Devon has just been killed in a school shooting.
 Due to Caitlin's condition, she finds it difficult to cope with her feelings about what has happened.
 She is awkward and pedantic, seeing things in black and white, and referring to her deceased brother as "Devon who is dead" when talking to her father.

 Caitlin's behaviors are perceived as "weird".
 She likes to hide from the rest of the world under the dresser belonging to Devon.
 Her classmates don't want to be friends with her due to her strange behavior.

 Her counselor arranges for her to spend recess with the younger kids.
 She meets a boy named Michael, who is strangely sad over his mother.
 When she talks to her counselor about it, she tells Caitlin that he is the son of the teacher who was shot and killed in the shooting.

 Caitlin discovers the words "empathy" and "closure" and determines that this is what she and her distraught father need.
 She finds it in the form of Devon's Eagle Scout box which has remained incomplete since his death.
 Caitlin thinks that if she and her father complete the box, it will bring them closure.
 With the help of a school counselor and art teacher, although Caitlin is initially antagonistic, she is able to help her father, as well as Michael and the school bully, Josh, the shooter's cousin, to cope.

-Eventually, Caitlin, Michael, and Josh become friends, more or less.
+Eventually, Caitlin, Michael, and Josh become friends.
 They go together to the dedication ceremony for the people killed in the shooting.
 The art teacher there gives Caitlin a box of pastels.
 After the reception, Josh, Michael, and Michael's dad play football, and the novel concludes with Caitlin creating her first colored picture, having previously only drawn in black and white.